secretstartups/handbook/blog/release-posts/index.html.md

 available to carry it out until the end.
 {:.alert .alert-warning}

-#### Release 16.6 and onwards - Release Post Manager
+#### Release 16.6 and later - Release Post Manager

-This section is for release 16.6 and onwards.
-For release 16.5 and prior please see the previous section [Release Post Manager](#release-post-manager).
+This section is for release 16.6 and later.
+For releases up to and including 16.5, please see the previous [Release Post Manager](#release-post-manager).
 {: .alert .alert-gitlab-orange}

 Product Managers of any level (IC or managers) can volunteer for any release that doesn't have someone assigned yet.
 While we encourage IC product managers to take advantage of this opportunity to demonstrate their leadership skills, we also value that managers will bring their experience to the role.